 Due to the higher interest rates, you’re more than likely going to pay hundreds of dollars more in interest compared to someone who may have a higher credit score, and because of this, you’re going to want to make sure you know how much interest you’re going to paying every month.

 Aside from shopping for a car loan, you’re going to want to stick to a monthly payment you’re comfortable with paying every month.
-When calculating this number, which can be found by using popular auto loan calculators online, don’t forget to factor in the taxes, registration fees and insurance to get a final total.
-Once you have the preapproved loan and a number you’re comfortable with, then you should feel comfortable driving to a few local car dealer lots to begin your shopping.
+When calculating this number, which can be found by using car payment calculator online, don’t forget to factor in the taxes, registration fees and insurance to get a final total.
+Once you have been preapproved for auto loans online and a number you’re comfortable with, then you should feel comfortable driving to a few local car dealer lots to begin your shopping.
 Remember to stick to this number and don’t let your emotions get in your way.
 The last thing you want to have is a car bill in your mailbox every month that you can barely afford.

 Beware of the Scams